madeleinegrunde/AGQA_baselines_code/README.md

 # Code for AGQA baselines

-Here we have included the code for our baselines HCRN, HME, and PSA.
+This repository contains code for our baselines HCRN, HME, and PSAC.
 For all three baselines, we used their code for the FrameQA questions in the TGIF-QA benchmark, then adjusted to fit our data structure.

-These models are baselines for Action Genome Question Answering (AGQA).
-Find our paper [here](https://arxiv.org/pdf/2103.16002.pdf), and our benchmark data [here](https://cs.stanford.edu/people/ranjaykrishna/agqa/).
+These models are the baselines used for Action Genome Question Answering (AGQA).
+Check out our paper [here](https://arxiv.org/pdf/2103.16002.pdf), and our benchmark data [here](https://cs.stanford.edu/people/ranjaykrishna/agqa/).

 ```
 @inproceedings{GrundeMcLaughlin2021AGQA,